TricolorHen061/bwbdocs/docs/blacklisting.rst

 .. note::
-    When you run it for the first time, you'll see that it's already filled with the defaults.
-Feel free to change it to however you want.
+    When you run it for the first time, you'll see that it'll be filled with defaults.
+Change it however you want.

 As you can see in the image, it's seperated into 4 sections: